 Fickett Center/Scout Shop/Camps hours and operation

-- Scout Shop – Our Shop is open for limited in-person business.
-Please see our Shop Info page for more details.
+- Scout Shop – Our Shop is open for in-person business.
+Current Shop policies are posted inside the Shop.

-Council/District/Unit activities and meetings
+Activities and meetings

 Additional program-related announcements

-- Advancement – Scouts can and should continue working on advancement.
+- Advancement – Scouts should continue working on advancement.
 Parents are allowed to sign off on the completion of Cub Scout Adventures and Webelos Arrow of Light requirements.
 Some Scouts BSA rank requirements have been temporarily changed an youth may complete some merit badge requirements through electronic communication.
 General questions and answers about COVID-19’s impact on BSA advancement.

 - Award Extensions – BSA has given local councils temporary authority to grant extensions for Scouts working on the Eagle Scout rank, Quartermaster rank, or Summit Award to complete all requirement if COVID-19 disruptions are the reason why the Scout can’t finish requirements before his/her 18th/21st birthday.
 See this post for more details for Eagle candidates and this post for Quartermaster/Summit Award candidates.